dportuesi/dportuesi.github.io/_pages/about.md

 * C# and .NET
 * ASP .NET
-* REST with Web API 2
+* REST with Web API 2 and Node js
 * Javascript
 * React js
 * Node.js
 * Java
 * Android Native
+* AWS, including Node js Microservices, DynamoDB, Cognito, and More

+I am driven by fluid user design, a slick and responsive customer experience, and a robust, scalable architecture.

 Want to hire me?
-Check out my [Resume!](https://drive.google.com/file/d/1rzwqXF4DggwHhCBnyyes-1DM2-GSz_lq/view?usp=sharing) You can also shoot me an email at dportuesi@gmail.com.
+Check out my [Resume!](https://drive.google.com/file/d/1rzwqXF4DggwHhCBnyyes-1DM2-GSz_lq/view?usp=sharing) You can also shoot me an email at dportuesi@gmail.com, I'm always looking for more software or photography projects.

 Currently, I am a Computer Science student attending Michigan Tech University.